haddocking/haddock3/docs/CNS.md

 > mac-arm64-darwin/source/cns_solve-2405221019.exe
 ```

-You can then copy this executable into the `haddock3/bin` directory, renaming it simply to `cns`
+You can then copy this executable into the `haddock3/bin` directory, renaming it simply to `cns`.

 ## Troubleshooting